 Katherine is a Melbourne-based printmaker and visual artist.
-Intrinsically and instinctively motivated, she abstracts colours, patterns and motifs found in nature, architecture, interiors and textiles, creating images that are layered with textures and random marks; juxtaposing decoration and art; and exploring the notion that art may be purely decorative.
+Intrinsically and instinctively motivated, she abstracts colours, patterns, and motifs found in nature, architecture, interiors and textiles creating images that are layered with textures and random marks; juxtaposing decoration and art; exploring the notion that art may be purely decorative.

-With a background in information technology, Leo Jahaan established his own painting method using a self-developed combination of hardware/software.
-Utilising this technology, Leo transforms his designs based on archival engravings into precisely painted oil on canvas, plus glass and light art.
-He currently lives and works in Berlin, Germany.
+With a background in Information Technology, Leo Jahaan has established his own painting method using a self-developed combination of hardware and software.
+Utilising this technology, Leo transforms his designs based on archival engravings, into precisely-painted oil on canvas, glass and light art.
+He currently lives and works in Berlin.

-MAKIKO is a UK-based award-winning photographer and author who has exhibited in Japan, North America and Europe.
-Educated at International Centre of Photography in NYC, she travels extensively and creates minimalist, edgy landscapes, “found images”, collective images and silhouettes that express her unique view of the world.
+An award-winning photographer and author based in UK, who has exhibited in Japan, North America and Europe.
+She travels extensively and creates minimalist, edgy landscapes, ‘found images’, collective images and silhouettes which express her unique view of the world.